pine-vm/pine/backlog.md

 + Add information in the admin section on the web host at `/kalmit-admin`.
 This seems a good place to inform about available options.
 Illustrate how to set the process state.

 ### Collaboration

++ Simplify modeling of tests: Support modeling Elm app using a string for the main (and only) module contents, using the default `elm.json`.

 Ensure people can easily understand for a given change how well it would fit into the project: